 Before walking into that office, I felt like I was at the beginning of the end, and it was now or never for me.
 After, I didn't know what to do with myself, or with all the emotions that were bubbling within.

-Angry, lost, and feeling a bit destructive, I determined I would help myself.
+Angry, lost, and feeling a bit destructive, I became determined to help myself.
 Now, the extent of my experience with psychology is an intro level class: PSYC 111.
 I got an A-.
 Ergo, I am far from a learned professional, but the internet and my undeterred mind were the only resources I felt I had left.

 For the first time in my life, I knew I couldn't move forward without having a name to classify what I was feeling.
 I wanted to properly address it.
 So inevitably, I fell down the rabbit hole of DSM's and WEB-MD's.
 I was searching for anything that would support me, where my university had failed.

 A few months later, I tried again.
 A friend booked an appointment, which inspired me to once again, seek help for myself.
-Until then, I had been bitter about the way things had happened, and in all honesty, I doubt I would have tried again.
+Until then, I had been bitter about the way things had happened, and in all honesty, I doubt I would have tried again on my own accord.
 Lucky for me, I was jealous, distraught, and ready to pursue something I could keep to myself - something I could do for myself.
 To this day, I resent the way the office handled that situation.

-It was one thing to be unable to help then, because of the policy.
+It was one thing for them to be unable to help then, because of the school's policy.
 However, school policy doesn't prevent them from asking how I feel.
 It wouldn't have kept them from helping me schedule an appointment for a few weeks later, when classes began again.

-Maybe leaving without pushing further was rash, but at that point I couldn't find a way to express any other reaction.
-Anyway, I tried again, booked an initial consultation, and unsurprisingly, the counselor was concerned.
-Still, as concerned as she was, there wasn't any room for me to schedule an appointment!
+Maybe leaving without pushing further was rash on my end, but at that point I couldn't find a way to express any other reaction.
+Anyway, I tried again, booked an initial consultation, and unsurprisingly enough, the counselor found reason to be concerned.
+Still, as concerned as she was, there wasn't any room for me to schedule an appointment.